-International McDonald’s locations typically have menus that stray from the usual quarter-pounder based on their location.
-Germany locations offer a nurnburger, three bratwursts on a bun, or you can try a McAloo Tikki burger, a spiced-potato burger, in India.
+International McDonald’s locations typically have menus that stray from the usual quarter-pounder.
+Germany locations offer a nurnburger, three bratwursts on a bun.
+And in India, you can try a McAloo Tikki burger, which is a spiced-potato burger.
 There are even regional options in the United States, like a McLobster Roll in New England.

 Hamburger University exists

 There are now seven Hamburger University campuses worldwide, with the first opening in 1961.
 Providing education and training to company-owned restaurant employees, franchisees and eligible employees, attendees are taught leadership and management skills, with college credit even available to students for their taken courses.

 Lou Groen, a franchise owner in Monfort Heights, Ohio, a predominantly Catholic area, noticed that he was not selling as many hamburgers and cheeseburgers during Lent.
 So in 1962 the Filet-O-Fish graced the menu.
 The rest is history.

 Can you keep a secret?
 McDonald’s secret menu options include triple decker burgers like the Land, Air & Sea.
 But there’s also fun treats like the Apple Pie McFlurry or even a McAffogato.
 There’s something for everyone, even a grilled cheese for vegetarians.